chunyufen/Touying-Typst-Slides-Template/README.md

 - an index file index.typ pointing to:
   - content files content_x.typ for storing the actual content, and
   - appendix files.
+The file main.typ is for input of Title, Sub-title, Author, Institution, etc.